ashtonchase/zybo-template/README.md

-# zybo-templete
+# zybo-template
-a template repo for a new zynq project on the digilent zybo board
+A template repository for a new zynq project on the Digilent Zybo Board.